learn-academy-2022-golf/week-1-assessment-Shadow090509/interview-questions.md

 5. Give a brief description of proper pair programming techniques.
 What are the roles of each person?

-Your answer:
+Your answer: having one person "Drive" and having one or more people "Navigate".

-Researched answer:
+Researched answer: Two people working together on one code source in order to produce one program.

 ## Looking Ahead: Terms for Next Week

 Research and define the following terms to the best of your ability.

-1. Higher Order Functions:
+1. Higher Order Functions: A built in method in javascript that uses a function as an argument.

-2. Jest:
+2. Jest: A testing framwork that is made up of a collection of dependencies, which in 2016 Facebook "yarn" in order to manage all the dependency files.

-3. Objects:
+3. Objects: A collection of, several variables and functions, also called properties and methods when they are inside objects.

-4. Method:
+4. Method: A function that belongs to an object.

-5. Classes:
+5. Classes: A particular type of function that contains data and behavior, within its own scope.